 The Consumer Financial Protection Bureau (CFPB) includes checking credit reports and disputing any suspicious entries in its re-entry checklist for people being released from incarceration.
 But, there are also steps inmates and those facing prison sentences can take to help protect against identity theft.

-Avoiding Identity Theft While Incarcerated
+Avoiding Prison-Related Identity Theft

 One step the CFPB recommends is that those who are imprisoned or entering prison freeze their credit reports.
 A credit freeze prevents potential lenders from accessing your credit report.
-Although it’s not a complete protection against identity theft, a credit freeze significantly reduces risk, since most lenders won’t open accounts without reviewing your credit history.
+Although it’s not complete protection against identity theft, a credit freeze significantly reduces risk, since most lenders won’t open accounts without reviewing your credit history.

-It’s important to note that unlike a fraud alert, a separate credit freeze request must be submitted to each of the three major credit reporting agencies (Equifax, Experian, and TransUnion).
+It’s important to note that, unlike a fraud alert, a separate credit freeze request must be submitted to each of the three major credit reporting agencies (Equifax, Experian, and TransUnion).

 And, of course, it’s important to monitor your credit report, even when you’re behind bars.
-It is possible to request your free annual credit report even if you are in jail or prison without access to internet.
+It is possible to request your free annual credit report even if you are in jail or prison without access to the internet.

 The Bottom Line on Inmate Identity Theft